 Most people go to the nearest US consulate or embassy with the required documents and turn them over the US consular officer.
 A stamped copy of the I-407 is given to the individual by the consular officer.
 This copy must be retained as proof that the card was formally and properly abandoned.
 The Form can be accessed here.

 If filing a letter of intention to abandon US resident status, with the US green card enclosed is the method chosen.
 The letter must be sent by certified mail.
-With return receipt requested or a foreign country’s equivalent thereof.
+With a return receipt requested or a foreign country’s equivalent thereof.
 A copy of the letter and the green card, along with proof that the letter was mailed and received, should be retained.

 • Persons planning to relinquish their green cards should thoroughly understand the rules regarding “expatriation”.
 Holding a green card for an extended number of years can make relinquishing the card more complicated from a US tax perspective.
-And, depending on the facts of the case, can result in imposition of so-called “Exit Tax” liability.
+And, depending on the facts of the case, can result in the imposition of so-called “Exit Tax” liability.
 As well as other US tax consequences.

 • Look carefully at the rules for tax filings that are required.
-For example, Form 8854 and the final income tax returns reflecting dual status tax years.
+For example, Form 8854 and the final income tax returns reflecting dual-status tax years.
 These issues, as well as possible tax planning, should be discussed with a tax professional before the green card is abandoned.

 • Abandoning one’s green card is irrevocable.
 Unless the individual holds a passport entitling him to benefits of the US 90-day visa waiver program, the individual will be required to apply for an immigrant visa in order to enter the US in the future.